Postinduction Treatment for Specific ALL Subgroups

 Treatment options under clinical evaluation for T-cell ALL include the following:

-- NCI-2014-00712/AALL1231 (NCT02112916) (Combination Chemotherapy With or Without Bortezomib in Treating Younger Patients With Newly Diagnosed T-Cell ALL or Stage II–IV T-Cell Lymphoblastic Lymphoma): This phase III trial is utilizing a modified augmented Berlin-Frankfurt-Münster (BFM) regimen for patients aged 1 to 30 years with T-cell ALL.
-Patients are classified into one of three risk groups (standard, intermediate, or very high) based on morphologic response at day 29, MRD status at day 29 and end of consolidation, and CNS status at diagnosis.
+- NCI-2014-00712/AALL1231 (NCT02112916) (Combination Chemotherapy With or Without Bortezomib in Treating Younger Patients With Newly Diagnosed T-Cell ALL or Stage II–IV T-Cell Lymphoblastic Lymphoma): This phase III trial is utilizing a modified augmented BFM regimen for patients aged 1 to 30 years with T-cell ALL.
+Patients are classified into one of three risk groups (standard, intermediate, or very high) based on morphologic response at day 29, minimal residual disease (MRD) status at day 29 and end of consolidation, and CNS status at diagnosis.
 Age and presenting leukocyte count are not used to stratify patients.
 The objectives of the trial include the following:

 - To compare EFS in patients who are randomly assigned to receive or not to receive bortezomib on a modified augmented BFM backbone.
 For those randomly assigned to receive bortezomib, it is given during the induction phase (four doses) and again during the delayed intensification phase (four doses).